gaearon/react-hot-loader/docs/Troubleshooting.md

 ### Misc

+#### It's slowing down my build!

+Make sure you have `exclude: /node_modules/` in loader configuration section.
+You never need to process `node_modules` with React Hot Loader.

 #### My bundle is so large!

 Make sure you have separate configs for development and production.
 You don't need `react-hot` in `loaders` or `webpack-dev-server/client` or `webpack/hot/only-dev-server` in production config.
 They are only for development.
 For easier maintenance, you can set an environment variable before invoking Webpack and read it in config.